cloudfauj/cloudfauj/README.md

 CloudFauj is a self-serve platform for developers to deploy containers without having to provision and manage the infrastructure for them.

-It is self-hosted, creates resources in your AWS Account and aims to provide your DevOps team full flexibility and control over these resources.
+It is self-hosted, manages resources in your AWS Account via [Terraform](https://www.terraform.io/) and aims to provide your DevOps team full flexibility and control over them.

 ## For Devs
 Developers can focus on building their applications.
 Once done, they add a `.cloudfauj.yml` to their project dir to declare the resources an app needs to run.